 Habitat Bank overview

-Thoughtfully placed along the River Gowy, our Chester Habitat Bank is less than five miles from the city centre and spreads across roughly 50 hectares near to Mickle Trafford.
+Thoughtfully placed along the River Gowy, our Chester Habitat Bank is less than five miles from Chester city centre and spreads across more than 135 acres around Mickle Trafford.

 This BNG Habitat Bank is specifically designed to encourage an abundance of native flora and fauna through its diverse habitats – including wildflower meadows, mixed native woody scrub, woodland, reedbeds, and ponds.